emsa16/chat-server/README.md

 ### Testing

-The following command runs the test suite, which consists of linters (htmlhint, stylelint and eslint) and Jest unit tests:
+The following command runs the test suite, which consists of linters (stylelint and eslint) and Jest unit tests:

     $ npm test